OfficeDev/outlook-dev-docs/docs/add-ins/outlook-addin-design.md

 ms.author: jasonjoh
 ---

-# Outlook Add-in design guidelines
+# Outlook add-in design guidelines

 Add-ins are a great way for partners to extend the functionality of Outlook beyond our core feature set.
 Add-ins enable users to access third-party experiences, tasks, and content without needing to leave their inbox.
-Once installed, Outlook Add-ins are available on every platform and device.
+Once installed, Outlook add-ins are available on every platform and device.

 The following high-level guidelines will help you design and build a compelling add-in, which brings the best of your app right into Outlook&mdash;on Windows, Web, iOS, Mac, and Android.